How to Live Stream Remotely without Wifi or Ethernet in 2024

 Are ready to start streaming from remote locations without wifi?

 VidiU Pro supports a variety of network interfaces, including Ethernet, USB cell modems, Wi-Fi, and cell networks.
 ShareLink also supports the “hot-swapping” of networks while streaming live.
-If one of multiple network connections goes down, you can continue broadcasting on your other sources while you get another one up and running.
+If one of the multiple network connections goes down, you can continue broadcasting on your other sources while you get another one up and running.

 Also, note that the VidiU Pro has two settings.
 The first setting is the Client mode.
 In this client mode only, VidiU Pro can connect to a Wi-Fi network itself, but it can’t use iPhone cell connections.